- Home

 About the Project

-Savannah is surrounded by creeks that flow to rivers that flow to the ocean.
-Living in the city we don’t see the rivers and oceans every day; yet we are still connected to them and to the plants and wildlife living in them.
+This second phase will focus on drains that flow into the Savannah River.
 The storm drain art project is part of a larger campaign to enlighten the community about the connection to our rivers and ocean through the drain.
-It will be a reminder that our actions impact the wildlife and local economies depending on our waters staying healthy.
+It will be a reminder that our actions impact wildlife and local economies depending on our waters staying healthy.

 Highlighting Our Connection to Our Water